ALOS-3 (Advanced Land Observing Satellite-3)

 |CEOS EO Handbook||See ALOS-3 (Advanced Land Observing Satellite-3) summary|

-ALOS-3 operates in a sun-synchronous orbit of altitude 618 km and inclination 97.9°, with LTDN (Local Time on Descending Node) at 1030 hours, mirroring the LTDN of ALOS-1 to enhance data continuity.
-It features a period of 98 minutes with a repeat cycle of 35 days.
+ALOS-3 operated in a sun-synchronous orbit of altitude 618 km and inclination 97.9°, with LTDN (Local Time on Descending Node) at 1030 hours, mirroring the LTDN of ALOS-1 to enhance data continuity.
+It featured a period of 98 minutes with a repeat cycle of 35 days.

 Space and Hardware Components

-ALOS-3 utilises an identical satellite bus to ALOS-2, provided by Mitsubishi Electric Company, with a launch mass of 2120 kg and dimensions 9.9 m x 16.6 m x 3.7 m.
-ALSO-3 uses a system consisting of an X-band downlink and ISL (Intersatellite Link), facilitated by the newly developed XMOD (Multi-Mode High Speed Modulator), to transmit mission source data at a data rate of 800 Mbit/s.
-On-board storage capacity is greater than 200 Gbit, with a maximum data volume of 1400 Gbit per day.
+ALOS-3 utilised an identical satellite bus to ALOS-2, provided by Mitsubishi Electric Company, with a launch mass of 2120 kg and dimensions 9.9 m x 16.6 m x 3.7 m.
+ALSO-3 used a system consisting of an X-band downlink and ISL (Intersatellite Link), facilitated by the newly developed XMOD (Multi-Mode High-Speed Modulator), to transmit mission source data at a data rate of 800 Mbit/s.
+On-board storage capacity was greater than 200 Gbit, with a maximum data volume of 1400 Gbit per day.

 ALOS-3 (Advanced Land Observing Satellite-3; optical mission)